Livent quarterly profit jumps 18 percent on rising lithium demand

-(Reuters) - Livent Corp LTMN.N, the lithium producer spun off last month from FMC Corp (FMC.N), said on Monday its quarterly profit rose 18 percent due to rising demand for the white metal, a key component of electric car batteries.
+Nov 5 (Reuters) - Livent Corp, the lithium producer spun off last month from FMC Corp, said on Monday its quarterly profit rose 18 percent due to rising demand for the white metal, a key component of electric car batteries.

 Livent posted third-quarter net income of $30 million, compared to $25.5 million in the year-ago quarter.
 A comparable per-share figure was not immediately available.